Placing the family of ESPN networks on a sports tier would not only be pricey for fans, but for the pay TV industry as well.

 Those were among the conclusions drawn by Needham analyst Laura Martin in her "Future of TV" report.

-Martin said that research shows that if the sports giant were unbundled from the rest of the pay TV industry’s programming packages, only 20% of subscribers would purchase the networks.
-She estimated ESPN’s combined annual revenue at some $10.2 billion, based on affiliate fees of $7.2 billion (100 million households at $6 per month) and ad revenue of $3 billion.
+Martin said that research shows that if the sports giant were unbundled from the rest of the pay TV industry's programming packages, only 20% of subscribers would purchase the networks.
+She estimated ESPN's combined annual revenue at some $10.2 billion, based on affiliate fees of $7.2 billion (100 million households at $6 per month), and ad revenue at $3 billion.